demmojo/poetry-generator-app/README.md

-# text-gen-flask
+# poetry-generator-app

-This guide will be divided into two parts.
-First, how to deploy a python application using flask, using uWSGI application server and Nginx as the front-end reverse proxy on a server.
-And second, how to serve your own web app with custom pre-trained models for prediction.
+poetry-generator-app generates poetry using pre-trained deep learning models.
+Shakespeare and Nazim Hikmet's works have both been modelled.
+This guide will show you how to run the app locally as well as deploy it to your own website.
+This can be a useful guide on how to deploy a python application using flask, uWSGI application server and Nginx as the front-end reverse proxy on a server.
+Also, you may use it as a template to serve your own web app with custom pre-trained models for prediction.

-You can use this guide as a way to serve web apps that generate predictions using pre-trained models on your server.
-The web app will be served using uWSGI application server and Nginx as the front-end reverse proxy.

 For a live demonstration head on to: https://shakespeare.mohamedabdulaziz.com/